 social and emotional and personal development, and

+adaptive development/self-help.

+If a parent chooses to not provide consent for all developmental domains, the process of determining eligibility cannot be made.

-adaptive development/self-help.Eligibility evaluation further consists of a determination of parent and infant/toddler risk factors to document eligibility as described in Section III, B, 3, of these standards.
+Eligibility evaluation further consists of a determination of parent and infant/toddler eligiblity factors to document eligibility as described in Section III, B, 3, of these Standards.
 An assessment of family resources, priorities, and concerns is family-directed and designed to determine ways to enhance the development of the child.
 Any assessment of a family’s need for support or services is voluntary in nature, and based on information provided by the family through personal interviews conducted by personnel trained in appropriate methods and procedures.
 If the family chooses not to share this information, they must be informed that their decision may impact eligibility.

 The eligibility evaluation process is culturally and linguistically appropriate for the infant/toddler and family.
 Unless clearly not feasible to do so, child evaluations and assessments must be conducted in the native language of the infant/toddler.
 The disciplines represented on the multidisciplinary evaluation team are determined, to the extent possible, by the developmental areas of concern for the infant/ toddler.